etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 1. To use this assistant, it is necessary to log in as `System Administrator` role and set the module in which the changes will be exported in development.

-2. Open Copilot and select Reference Creator Assistant
+2. Open Copilot and select Reference Creator

     ![alt text](../../../assets/developer-guide/etendo-copilot/bundles/create-references/create-references-0.png)